Anticipating Your Needs, Exceeding Your Expectations

 You can stretch out a Roth IRA just like a regular IRA.
 After you die, distributions can be paid over the actual life expectancy of your beneficiary.
 Your spouse can even do a rollover and name a new beneficiary.
 And, remember, all distributions to your beneficiaries will be income tax-free.

 Yes.
-Even though the rules are now simpler, they are still loaded with tax traps and penalties.
-Make sure you get expert advice, especially if you have a sizeable amount in tax-deferred plans and your estate is large enough to pay estate taxes.
+Even though the rules are now simpler, they are still loaded with potentially devastating tax traps and penalties.
+Make sure you get expert advice, regardless of the amount in tax-deferred plans or if the estate is large enough to pay estate taxes.